OrangeTux/Geppetto/docs/quickstart.rst

     * Running on http://127.0.0.1:5000/
     * Restarting with reloader

-When the server is running do a POST request, for example from the Python interpreter.
-Use the API key generated earlier:

-See :ref:`Usage` how to interact with API and how to toggle GPIO pins.
+Now you interact with the API on 127.0.0.1:5000.
+See :ref:`Usage` how to use the API and how to toggle GPIO pins.